MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/adding-ie-9-mime-types-to-iis.md

 | .xht | application/xhtml+xml |
 | .xhtml | application/xhtml+xml |

-To learn more about the preview release of IE 9, see [http://ie.microsoft.com/testdrive/](https://ie.microsoft.com/testdrive/).
-The [Release Notes](https://ie.microsoft.com/testdrive/info/ReleaseNotes/Default.html) contain information about the new features supported in IE 9.

 To add these MIME types to your IIS server, you can: